isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bug-bites/index.md

 .
 Once you learn that
-[bed bugs have bitten you](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/) , you can use the tricks mentioned above to relieve yourself of the symptoms. �See a medical expert if the condition gets severe.
+[bed bugs have bitten you](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/) , you can use the tricks mentioned above to relieve yourself of the symptoms.
+See a medical expert if the condition gets severe.